-19.6.
+18.6.
 Returning to work

 You must return to work on the Expected Return Date unless you tell us otherwise.
-If you wish to return to work earlier than the Expected Return Date, you must give us eight weeks' prior notice of the date.
+If you wish to return to work earlier than the Expected Return Date, you must give us two weeks ' prior notice of the date.
 It is helpful if you give this notice in writing.
 You may be able to return later than the Expected Return Date if you request annual leave or parental leave, which will be at our discretion.

 You are normally entitled to return to work in the position you held before starting maternity leave, and on the same terms of employment.
 Exceptions may occur in particular circumstances in accordance and with limits of applicable law.
-However, in case the women shall decide to return to work after the 63th day after the childbirth, she would lose the right to benefit from the paid maternity leave for the remaining period.